 If you’re a small business owner or team manager for an externally facing team, OpenPhone might be precisely what you’re searching for.

 OpenPhone’s business phone system makes it easy for teams to build a professional phone presence and cultivate relationships with every customer.
 During a call, you can start recording with a single click or automatically record all calls tied to a specific phone number in your workspace.

 Also, OpenPhone includes unlimited call storage and options to download call recordings for storage elsewhere.
-For Premium plan users, you can automatically get AI-generated call transcripts so you have each interaction in writing in case any legal disputes come up or you wish to coach your team.
+For Business plan users, you can automatically get AI-generated call transcripts so you have each interaction in writing in case any legal disputes come up or you wish to coach your team.
 Each transcript also includes a call summary if you only need the cliff notes.
-Plus, automatically created action items so your team can follow up after any call faster.
+Plus, automatically created action items so your team can complete any customer follow ups after any call faster.

 You can also put routing calls on auto-pilot by setting up phone menus to push calls to specific departments or team members.